Telemetry

 Check Access Point Radios

-The easiest, fastest and simplest way to check if your Telemetry data is streaming in is to check if any Access Point Radios are now present.
+The easiest, fastest and simplest way to check if the telemetry data is streaming in is to check if any Access Point Radios are now present.

 Another good place to check is in the vSZ itself.
 In Administration >> NB Streaming